 - Report - this action will automatically mark the selected email as Spam.

 The Show Details button will display a popup with various email details (Main, Advanced, Header, and Body).
-In the Main tab, you can use the Select a domain dropdown field to take actions for the specified domains.
+In the Main tab, you can use the Choose a domain dropdown field to take actions for the specified domains.

 In the Header tab, you see information about the Envelope-From the Header-From: